Sbai7/FARLib/README.md

      Sum of 1 to   0 is:    0
 ```

-Next, the second examples just fills a dense matrix,A, and reposition this one into a higher rank matrix, A', such that:
+Next, the second examples just fills a dense matrix, A, and reposition this one into a higher rank matrix, A', such that:
 ```

                 A  |  0